 |The cover painting

-i have ever seen illustrating a war
+ever seen illustrating a war story,

-story, either "real" or sf war.
+either "real" or sf war.

 Simply, almost crudely, rendered,